windows-2048/windows-2048.github.io/resume/README.md

 # __Open Source Developer Masha Novedad__

-__Experienced software engineer to build scalable high-load fault-tolerant systems with comprehensive formal verification in the fintech, health and military industries__
+__Experienced software engineer for scalable high-load fault-tolerant systems with comprehensive formal verification in the fintech, health and military areas.__

 ---